MorganStimpson/piBrew/README.md

 # piBrew - developed by Morgan Stimpson
 Use a Raspberry Pi to study the fermentation rate of wort or other fermentable liquids.

+## How To Run It:
+1. Start up your Raspberry Pi
+2. Have Tmux///// installed
+3. From a either the Pi or another computer start an ssh TMUX client
+4. CD to where the program sits
+5. Start the program with "python piBrew.py"
+6. Deattach from the TMUX session with ctrl-b d
+7. Let the program run as long as needed
+8. Reattach the tmux session
+9. Ctrl-c the program data should be stored
+10. LO0k at ya data

 ## Goal:
 1. Produce 1 model
 2. Equip a fermentation tank with sensors